wasserth/TotalSegmentator/README.md

 ### Retrain model and run evaluation
 See [here](resources/train_nnunet.md) for more info on how to train a nnU-Net yourself on the TotalSegmentator dataset, how to split the data into train/validation/test set as in our paper, and how to run the same evaluation as in our paper.

+### Postprocessing

+In some cases the following kind of manual postprocessing might be useful:
+* `tissue_4_types`: Within the `skeletal_muscle` class threshold -190 to -30 HU and move this to `intermuscular_fat` class.
+This gives a more detailed segmentation of the intermuscular fat.

 ### Typical problems